Visit one of the world’s leading museums of art, design and performance with a visit to the Victoria and Albert Museum.

 The V&A’s blockbuster temporary exhibitions are among some of the most popular in London.
 Recent hit shows include displays celebrating Christian Dior, Tim Walker and Alice's Adventures in Wonderland.

-How long does it take to walk around the V&A?
+How long does it take to walk around the museum?

 You could easily spend an entire day exploring the V&A’s vast collection of galleries.